GenomicsAotearoa/metagenomics_summer_school/materials/day2/ex7_initial_binning.md

 Map: -----------NTIG
 ```

-Reads will almost certianly be mapped in a random order as they are added to the *sam* file in more or less the same order that they are encountered in the original *fastQ* files.
+Reads will initially be mapped in an unsorted order as they are added to the *sam* file in more or less the same order that they are encountered in the original *fastQ* files.

 Sorting the mapping information is an important prerequisite for performing certain downstream processes.
 Not every tool we use requires reads to be sorted, but it can be frustrating having to debug the instances where read sorting matters so we typically just get it done as soon as possible and then we don't have to worry about it again.